-There is both an Internship and an Apprenticeship Program available.
+There is an Apprenticeship Program available.

 Here at Eagle Feather we are continually growing and learning from the land and the large number of people who visit each year.
 Our hope is that you will come here and learn through experience as well as contribute to our overall evolution.
 Here are some answers to often asked questions: